Zdzisław Puszkarz

-Zdzisław Puszkarz (born 18 February 1950) is a former Polish footballer.
-Puszkarz spent the majority of his career playing for football teams in the Tricity area, spending the majority of his career playing for Lechia Gdańsk.
-Puszkarz received one cap for Poland, playing against East Germany on 28 May 1975.
+Zdzisław Puszkarz (born 18 February 1950) is a Polish former professional footballer who played as a midfielder.
+He spent the majority of his career playing for football teams in the Tricity area, spending the majority of his career playing for Lechia Gdańsk.
+Puszkarz earned one cap for Poland, playing against East Germany on 28 May 1975.

 Early years

 Puszkarz first became interested in football due to his father, Tadeusz Puszkarz, who was known as a huge fan of Lechia Gdańsk.
 This interest grew stronger when Zdzisław himself started to become interested in Lechia, and was quickly a fan often watching the team at Mosir Stadium.
 Showcasing his football skills at school, his PE teacher saw his talent and recommended him to RKS Stocznia Północna, a now defunct team in Gdańsk.
-Puszkarz made a big impact for Stocznia, and after a big win against the Lechia Gdańsk youth team, Puszkarz was offered the chance to train with Lechia.
-Puszkarz spent 4 years in the Lechia youth system, he often spent time training with then Lechia captain Roman Korynt.
+Puszkarz made a big impact for Stocznia, and after a big win against the Lechia's youth team, Puszkarz was offered the chance to train with the club.
+Puszkarz spent for years in the Lechia's youth system, he often spent time training with then Lechia captain Roman Korynt.